 ℟.
 O spem miram, quam dedísti mortis hora te fléntibus, dum post mortem promisísti te profutúrum frátribus! * Imple, Pater, quod dixísti, nos tui iuvans précibus. ℣.
 Qui tot signis claruísti in ǽgrórum corpóribus, nobis opem ferens Christi, ǽgris medére móribus. – Imple, Pater. – Gloria. – Imple, Pater

 ℟.
 O wonderful hope, which you gave to those who wept for you at the hour of your death, promising that after your decease you would be helpful to your brethren! * Fulfill, Father, what you have said, and help us by your prayers. ℣.
-You shone on the bodies of teh sick by so many miracles.
+You shone on the bodies of the sick by so many miracles.
 Bring us the help of Christ to heal our sick souls. - Fulfill. - Glory. - Fulfill.

-From Responsory from the Mass of the Feast:
+From Responsory from the Mass of the feast:

 The mouth of the just man shall meditate wisdom, and his tongue shall speak judgment. ℣.
 The law of this God is in the heart, and his steps shall not be supplanted.
 Alleluia, alleluia. ℣.
 O loving father Dominic, be mindful of your works; and standing before the supreme Judge, plead for your poor clients.The Sequence during Mass is “In coelesti hierarchia”: